 By far one of the most exciting things to do in Charleston, SC with kids is the Magnolia Plantation and Gardens!
 This is due to all of the animals on site.
 The trails are full of alligators that you can see at every turn.
 Yes, they roam freely on the same paths that people walk on.
 Don’t worry, they are quite small and timid.
 When there were alligators on the path in front of us, it would jump into the water as soon as it saw us coming.

-Beside the beautiful gardens and walking trails that are full of Spanish Moss covered Oak trees, palms, and stunning bridges over the waters, there is also a petting zoo, restaurant, and Audubon Swamp Garden.
+Beside the beautiful gardens and walking trails that are full of Spanish Moss-covered Oak trees, palms, and stunning bridges over the waters, there is also a petting zoo, restaurant, and Audubon Swamp Garden.
 We really enjoyed exploring the gardens, seeing the alligators, and taking pictures in the stunning gardens.
-If you are interest in visiting, you can learn about the whole experience and what you can expect to spend while you are there in my article about the Magnolia Plantation and Gardens.

 H.L.
 Hunley Submarine

-Located in North Charleston along the edge of the Cooper river is the Friends of Hunley.
+Located in North Charleston along the edge of the Cooper River, the Friends of Hunley, is one of the coolest Charleston tourist attractions. .
 Here at the Friends of Hunley museum, your kids can explore the H.L.
 Hunley Submarine!
 Your little ones can walk through the museum and have fun with the interactive exhibits, learn a bit of history, and sit inside the submarine.
 You can schedule tours on their website to see the world’s first combat submarine for yourself!

 Haunted Walking Tour

 Given Charleston’s history, it’s not surprising that the city is full of haunted locations and ghost sitings.
-This is so much fun for older kids and teens in Charleston.
+If you’re looking for cool things to do in Charleston, a haunted walking tour is one of the coolest!
+This is so much fun for older kids and teens.
 You can get a haunted tour of the city through Charleston Ghost Tours.
 What’s so great about this tour company is that they offer ghost tours for families and adults, so when traveling with kids, you know you have a safe option for a ghost tour of the city.